 The fair symbolized a grand consumer show covering many products produced in America at the time for transportation, living, and consumer electronic needs in a way that would never be repeated at future world’s fairs in North America.
 American manufacturers of pens, chemicals, computers, and automobiles had a major presence.

 The Turbo Titan III was one of several futuristic vehicles that were on display at the 1964/1965 World’s Fair in New York.
 You can imagine this was a big hit at the time.
-This truck was pretty impressive for the times.
+This truck was pretty impressive for the 1960s.
 Heck, it is impressive today!

 I have been a big fan of the Turbo Titan III my whole life.
 Pretty bold statement, right?
 After all, I was only 3 or 4 years old when this thing went to the World’s Fair.
-As it turns out, my Dad was one of the engineers for this vehicle, and he was one of only two people qualified to drive it, due to its challenging drivetrain.
+As it turns out, my dad was one of the engineers for this vehicle, and he was one of only two people qualified to drive it, due to its challenging drivetrain.

-My Dad passed away in 2014, but about a year before he died I asked him about this truck.
+My dad passed away in 2014, but about a year before he died I asked him about this truck.
 I saw an article online from a design student who was seeking information about it.
 I wanted to respond, but only had faint memories of it.
-The following quote from my Dad in 2013 helps sum it all up:
+The following quote from my dad in 2013 helps sum it all up:

 “At the time Chevrolet was getting very serious about turbine engines.
 Although this was highly experimental.
 The key advantages were power and fuel economy and cheap fuel (Kerosene).
 The drivability was outstanding, however, the driver had to be extremely careful about monitoring turbine temperatures.
 The engine could not be used for braking as in internal combustion engines.
 I have no idea what happened to the vehicle.
 Since it was one of a kind, I assume they kept it in storage or scrapped it.